Sonny’s BBQ Sauce Easy Copycat Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This recipe came out of the Ladies Home Journal.
-The publication of the magazine ended in 2014.
+This recipe came out of the Ladies’ Home Journal.
+The magazine’s publication ended in 2014.

 Ingredients